Mdednnjya/MindScapae/README.md

 ## About Flutter

 Flutter is an open-source UI software development kit created by Google.
-It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.
+It allows developers to build applications for multiple platforms (Android, iOS, Web, and Desktop) from a single codebase using the Dart programming language.
+We chose Flutter for this project because it offers rapid development, a rich set of widgets, and a reactive framework that facilitates building high-performance, visually attractive, and natively compiled applications.